-It is the latest development in the long-running story surrounding Stephen's murder in 1993.
+It is one of the recent developments in the long-running story surrounding Stephen's murder in 1993.

-Read the timeline to find out more about the twists and turns in the case.
+Read the timeline to find out more about the case:

 22 April 1993 - Stephen Lawrence murdered

-The eighteen-year-old is stabbed to death in an unprovoked attack by a gang of white youths as he waits at a bus stop in Eltham, south-east London, with his friend Duwayne Brooks.
+The 18-year-old is stabbed to death in an unprovoked attack by a gang of white youths as he waits at a bus stop in Eltham, south-east London, with his friend Duwayne Brooks.

 23 April 1993 - Suspects identified

-The day after the murder, a letter giving the name of the suspects is left in a telephone box.
+The day after the murder, a letter giving the names of the suspects is left in a telephone box.
 Police surveillance begins on their homes four days later.

 4 May 1993 - Family express frustrations